ExaScience/elprep/README.md

 ### --mark-duplicates

 This filter marks the duplicate reads in the input file by setting bit 0x400 of their FLAG conforming to the SAM specification.
+The criteria underlying this option are the same as the ones used in Picard/GATK4.

+### --mark-optical-duplicates file

-The criteria underlying this option are the same as the ones used in Picard.
+When the --mark-duplicates filter is passed, one can also pass --mark-optical-duplicates.
+This option makes sure that optical duplicate marking is performed and a metrics file is generated that contains read statistics such as number of unmapped reads, secondary reads, duplicate reads, optical duplicates, library size estimate, etc. The criteria underlying this option are the same as the ones used in Picard/GATK4.

+The metrics file generated by --mark-optical-duplicates is compatible with MultiQC for visualisation.

 ### --remove-duplicates